borela/themeable/README.md

 // Result: <div class="blue flat thickBorders">Static presenter set from theme!</div>
 ```

 As you can see, the component used the default flair and presenter.
-That's cool
+To use a
-and all, but what if we want to use a specific flair/presenter?
+specific flair/presenter:

 ```js
 // The presenter is omitted, so the default one will be used.